CraftAcademy/atm_challenge_2021/README.md

 # atm_challenge_2019

 ## The code

-Checks that the person who wants to make a cash withdraw hs a active account, knows the pin code, has money in the account, has a valid credit card.
+This program simulates a ATM

-The atm the
+Where a costumer with a active account, valid credtit card, correct pin code and money in the account, can make a withdraw.

 User stories: